comp1100/comp1100.github.io/_sources/workshops/Week_2_team_dynamics.md

     - **Be early**: It takes time to settle.
 If the meeting starts at 1100h, show up 2-3 minutes early so you can settle and prepare yourself.
     - **Use a time-keeper**: Someone needs to identify that time is nearly up for an agenda item.
 - **Follow the agenda**: Anything off-topic should be parked for later.
-- **Use a "parking lot"**: A "parking lot" is time at the end (if any) to discuss things that wew parked.
+- **Use a "parking lot"**: A "parking lot" is time at the end (if any) to discuss things that were parked.
 - **Assign actions**: Whenever the attendees agree that something should be done, write down **who does what by when** and send this around.
 - **Publish notes**: Notes are not minutes.
 Minutes are usually a legal requirement and are done by professional stenographers.
 In short, notes are simply:
     - What was decided?